Industry in Pakistan: Mining and quarrying

 Pakistan has immense reserves of various minerals and natural resources.
 Important minerals found in Pakistan are gypsum, limestone, chromites, iron ore, rock salt, silver, gold, precious stones, gems, marble, copper, coal, graphite, sulphur, fire clay, silica.
 The salt range in Punjab Province has one of the largest deposit of pure salt founded in the world.
 Balochistan province is a mineral-rich area having substantial mineral, oil and gas reserves which have not been exploited to their full capacity or fully explored, recent government policies have begun to develop this region of the country and to tap into the immense resources found there.
 The province has significant quantities of copper, chromite and iron, and pockets of antimony and zinc in the south and gold in the far west.
 Natural gas was discovered near Sui in 1952, and the province has been gradually developing its oil and gas projects over the past fifty years.

 Major reserves of copper and gold in Balochistan's Reko Diq area have been discovered in early 2006.
 The Reko Diq mining area has proven estimated reserves of 2 billion tons of copper and 20 million ounces of gold.
-According to the current market price, the value of the deposits has been estimated at about $65 billion, which would generate thousands of jobs.
+According to the current market price, the value of the deposits has been estimated at $65 billion, which would generate thousands of jobs.

 The discovery has ranked Rekodiq among the world's top seven copper reserves.
 The Rekodiq project is estimated to produce 200,000 tons of copper and 400,000 ounces of gold per year, at an estimated value of $1.25 billion at current market prices.
 The copper and gold are currently traded at about $5,000 per ton and $600 per ounce respectively in the international market.

 Khyber Pakhtunkhwa Province accounts for at least 78% of the marble production in Pakistan.
 Pakistan is home to some of the most finest and purest grades of marble, granite and slate found in the world.
 Much of the grades A Marble that is exported out of European countries like Italy actually have their origins in Pakistan which previously lacked fine polishing and processing machinery.
 The Government has taken steps to invest in this crucial sector with the recent establishment of a Marble City within Balochistan.

 The industry currently employs 0.15% of the workforce, constituting 2.18% of the GDP, around $6.5b.
 The sector registered a -6.49% recession in FY21.